jscarto/GeoVISTA-Symbol-Evaluation/README.md

-iOS-Evaluation
+GeoVISTA-Symbol-Evaluation
 ==============

-iOS App for evaluating GeoVISTA and HSWG Symbology.
+Mobile (Adobe AIR) app for evaluating GeoVISTA and HSWG Symbology.

 Most files are binaries.
 May be refactored into several scripts later on.